marinadunn/SHIFT-STAC-backend/README.md

 7. Checks for SHIFT AVIRIS data download script `get_aviris_data.py`.
 If not already present, downloads from GitHub.
 8. Downloads flight path data.
 9. Checks for Zarr creation scripts `make_zarr.py` and `run_make_zarr_parallel.py`.
 If not already present, downloads them from GitHub.
-10. Runs automated SLURM job to create desired Zarr archives and uploads to S3.
+10. Runs automated SLURM job to create desired Zarr archives
+11. Desired files are uploaded to S3.

 --------------------------------------------------------------------------------------------------------